Manta-Network/MIPS/address_management.md

 The purpose ID corresponding to MIP1 is 3681947.

-In all other respects, Manta's wallet protocol will be identical to BIP44
+In all other respects, Manta's wallet protocol will be identical to BIP44.
+An example Manta key derivation path:

+`m/3681947/0/5/1/25`

+where:
+- `m` is the master secret of this manta wallet, this is a derived secret from the secret key of user's substrate account (the algorithm used to derive `m` will be specified later)
+- `3681047` is Manta's WALLET_PROTOCOL_ID
+- `0` means the first account under this wallet.
+A single acccount wallet uses `0` by default.
+- `5` is the COIN_TYPE_ID, this is corresponding to the `asset_id` in `MantaAsset`.
+The definition of COIN_TYPE_ID will be maintained in a subsequent MIP.
+- `1` means this is a change coin, either obtained through mint or through change sent to the wallet itself.
+- `25` is means this is the 26th coin in this `m/3681947/0/5/1/` path (0 indexed).

 ### Child Key Derivation

-The nth hardened child of secret key s shall be **Blake2s(s || n)** where n is an unsigned 32 bit integer.
+Let `s` be the secret key corresponds to path `p`, then the secret key corresponds to path `p/n` is **Blake2s(s || n)**, where `n` is a little endian 32 bit unsigned integer.

 Note that this derivation algorithm differs both from BIP32 algorithm and the Substrate standard algorithm.